evanx/jsbin/hydratePromises/readme.md

-This is repo not a useable project, just some technical notes and accompanying snippets from my JavaScript adventures.

-It's more of a weblog, with each entry pushed to a github directory.
+This repo is not a useable project - it's more of a wiki/weblog, with each entry pushed to a github directory.

 So without further ado...